trimstray/nginx-admins-handbook/README.md

   </a>
 </p>

-## Printable high-res hardening checklists
+## Printable high-res hardening cheatsheet

-I created printable posters with hardening checklists (High-Res 5000x8200) based on these recipes:
+I created printable posters with hardening cheatsheets (High-Res 5000x8200) based on these recipes:

   > For `*.xcf` and `*.pdf` formats please see [this](https://github.com/trimstray/nginx-admins-handbook/tree/master/static/img) directory.